Pupuli99/WalmartSalesData/README.md

 * Answer specific business questions to support     decision-making.
 ## Business Questions Addressed
 1. Generic Question
-* How many unique cities does the data have?
+* How many unique cities are there in the sales data have?
 * In which city is each branch?
 2. Product
 *	How many unique product lines does the data have?
 *	What is the most common payment method?
-*	What is the most selling product line?
+*	Fetch some most selling product lines?
-*	What is the total revenue by month?
+*	Fetch total revenue by month?
-*	What month had the largest COGS?
+*	Fetch months along with their COGS?
-*	What product line had the largest revenue?
+*	Which product line has the largest revenue
-*	What is the city with the largest revenue?
+*	What city and branch has the largest revenue?
-*	What product line had the largest VAT?
+*	Which product line has the largest VAT?
 *	Fetch each product line and add a column to those product line showing "Good", "Bad".
 Good if its greater than average sales
 *	Which branch sold more products than average product sold?
-*	What is the most common product line by gender?
+*	Which is the most common product line by gender?
 *	What is the average rating of each product line?

 3. Sales
-*	Number of sales made in each time of the day per weekday
+*	Number of sales made in each time of the day per weekday?
 *	Which of the customer types brings the most revenue?
 *	Which city has the largest tax percent/ VAT (Value Added Tax)?
 *	Which customer type pays the most in VAT?